What is the significance of protein in chicken feed, and how does it contribute to poultry health?

 Feathering and Appearance

-Protein quality directly impacts the feathering process and birds’ overall looks.
+Protein quality has a direct impact on the feathering process and the overall appearance of birds.

-Birds that typically show off better plumage consume high-quality protein in chicken feed, which help maintain temperature and protecting the body from outside dangers.
+Birds that typically display their best plumage consume high-quality protein in chicken feed, which helps maintain their body temperature and protects them from external dangers.

 In fact, these two points are important features.
 The birds that eat feed with inferior proteins often experience the delayed process of feathering and ugly feathers.